Jamel Richardson

 Jamel Richardson (born January 22, 1982) is an American former professional football player who was a slotback in the Canadian Football League (CFL).
 He won two Grey Cup championships with the Montreal Alouettes, and was named the Grey Cup Most Valuable Player (MVP) of the 98th Grey Cup.
 Richardson attended Corcoran High School before he was a two-year All-Foothill Conference in Basketball and All-American in Football at Victor Valley College where he led the state in receptions and yardage.

-High school
+Early life

 Richardson attended Corcoran High School where he played football.
 In 2011 he was inducted into the Corcoran High school athletic hall of fame.

 Professional career

 Saskatchewan Roughriders

 Richardson played for four seasons, from 2003–2006, for the Saskatchewan Roughriders.
 Over that span of time he caught 113 passes for 1471 yards and scored 4 touchdowns.

 Dallas Cowboys

 Richardson was signed by the Dallas Cowboys of the National Football League in March 2007, but he faced an uphill battle at making the Cowboys' roster due to the depth Dallas had at the wide receiver position.
 On August 27, 2007, the Dallas Cowboys waived Richardson, along with seven other players, as part of its roster cuts prior to the start of the 2007 regular season.